48 Hours in Marfa: A Definitive Guide

 After a full day of driving, exploring, and enjoying Marfa, you’ll be forgiven for wanting a bit of rest before heading back out for the evening.
 Enjoy the hammock and cowboy pool, then gear up for more of what makes Marfa so special, starting with…

-Alta for drinks and lite bites
+Alta for drinks and light bites

 altamarfa.com | 120 N Austin St, Marfa, TX 79843